EduID-Mobile/Architecture-and-Requirements/version2/40-nail-api.md

 This method builds an authorization token for the requested service endpoint.
 This function initializes the a basic or a JWT Bearer token depending on the authorization provided for the service.

+If a protocol has multiple endpoints, the relative service endpoint path for this token MUST be included.

 If present, the claims parameter holds a dictionary object with additional claims to be added to a JWT token.
 Additional claims can be used to increase the security of the token.
 Protocols MAY require clients to set specific claims.
 If the service provided a basic bearer token, this parameter will be ignored.

+JWT tokens MUST be regenerated for every request.
+Basic bearer tokens are persistent across requests, but it is RECOMMENDED to always request a new token from the NAIL API, because services MAY implement different authorization schemes.
+A business logic MUST NOT rely on a relation between the requested protocols and an authorziation scheme.

 If the requested service return an empty string, the token has been expired.
 In this case the app's business logic SHOULD refresh the token for this service using the ```refreshToken()``` method.
 Alternatively, the service can be removed or a new authorization request can be triggered to the user interface.